 You can easily search for any Scottie that has been tested and that has achieved its certification on the CHIC website.
 You can use registered name, AKC number or kennel name as your search parameters: http://www.caninehealthinfo.org/

-For more information, go to the following article about the CHIC Registry.
+For more detailed information, go to the following article about the OFA/CHIC Registry for Scotties.

 For further questions about CHIC and information on the HTF’s sale of DNA tests at National Specialties, contact the STCA’s CHIC Liaison, Helen Prince at email@example.com.